ddeeddii/ezitems-web/readme.md

 You can change only the sprite of an item, without changing the name and description by not providing them.
 Vice-versa you can only change the name and description, by not providing a sprite.

 You can change the item name, description or sprite by clicking on their corresponding entries in the table located at the bottom.
-You can also delete an item by pressing the 'X' on the right side of the table.
+You can also delete an item by pressing the trash button on the right side of the table.

 The theme can be changed by changing the theme of your OS.